MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 This separation provides the following advantages:

-* Independent scale out of storage and compute resources
+* Independent scale out of storage and compute resources.
-* Effortless transition between compute clusters, enhancing resilience and scalability
-* Accessibility to identical data across multiple compute clusters
+* Accessibility to identical data across multiple compute clusters.
+For more information, see [Data share](data-share.md).
-* SKU optimization

-For more information on SKU optimization, see [Select a SKU for your cluster](manage-cluster-choose-sku.md).
+* SKU optimization.
+For more information, see [Select a SKU for your cluster](manage-cluster-choose-sku.md).

 ## Data storage